Updated: August 2020

 Read an interesting post on How to experience 15 world records in 4 days in the UAE.

 The concept of street food and food trucks is fairly new to Dubai and unfortunately, due to an unbearably warm summer, it is only in the six winter months that you'll find people swarming to outdoor places to enjoy the cool weather.
 From November - April, many events, and festivals focusing on street food take place.
 However, The Last Exit is not a temporary set up, it is a place dedicated to food trucks and street food lovers, beautifully decorated with lights, light and soothing music playing on the loudspeakers and the option of drive-in as well as dining area for the visitors.
-It is a one-of-its-kind places to hang out in Dubai.
+It is a one-of-its-kind place to hang out in Dubai.